stephanieye/helloworld/README.md

 ![Add Place Page](http://stephslye.github.io/images/helloworldadd.png)

 In the end, I used a rather hacky method: getting the data on the frontend and setting it as the values of hidden fields on a form, which then submits the data to the backend.
-In this way, I get the place name, coordinates, and a photo of the place.
+In this way, I get the place name, coordinates and, originally, a photo of the place (see 'Room for improvement' section for developments on this).
 The user can also add their own rating (between 1 and 5 stars), dates visited, as well as a note.

 ![Show Page](http://stephslye.github.io/images/helloworldshowpage.png)